UCLL-PR2/exercises/todo/testing/11-fixtures/assignment.md

 * It finds it, sees there are no parameters (hence no dependencies) and simply calls the function.
   This returns a `date` object.
 * This `date` object is then passed as argument to the function `calendar`.
-  This function uses it to create a new `ManualCalendar`.
+  This function uses it to create a new `CalendarStub`.
-* Thhis `ManualCalendar` is then passed to `test_calendar_stuff`, which can use it to perform some checks.
+* Thhis `CalendarStub` is then passed to `test_calendar_stuff`, which can use it to perform some checks.

 In short, tests (and fixtures) can declare their dependencies using parameters.
 Pytest will then automatically call the corresponding `@fixture` and pass its return value as arguments.